Neonicotinoid: Birds

-Neonicotinoids may have adverse effects on bird population.
+Neonicotinoids have adverse effects on bird populations.
 Neonicotinoid dust intended for plants and seed coatings can spread throughout the air and seep into the water, which unintentionally affects non-target wildlife.

 Globally, 60% of neonicotinoids are used as seed coatings.
 Some seed-eating bird species can be poisoned by neonicotinoid-coated seeds.
 There have been reports of developmental abnormalities and reduced eggshell thickness, fertilization success, and embryo size with direct exposure to pesticides including neonicotinoids.
-Some studies suggest burying neonicotinoid seeds used for agriculture below the surface of the soil will prevent birds from eating them.
+Some studies suggest burying neonicotinoid seeds used for agriculture below the surface of the soil prevents birds from eating them.

 Neonicotinoids can have non-direct impacts on birds by disrupting the food chain.
 The main goal of neonicotinoids is to target pests.
 However, this negatively affects insectivorous bird populations that rely on these insects for food.

 Neonicotinoids can also leach into soil, accumulating in bodies of water that normally incubate insects.
-A 2014 observational study conducted in the Netherlands correlated declines in some bird populations with environmental imidacloprid residues, although it stopped short of concluding that the association was casual.
+A 2014 observational study conducted in the Netherlands correlated declines in some bird populations with environmental imidacloprid residues, although it stopped short of concluding that the association was causal.

 Other wildlife

 In March 2013, the American Bird Conservancy published a commentary on 200 studies on neonicotinoids calling for a ban on neonicotinoid use as seed treatments because of their toxicity to birds, aquatic invertebrates, and other wildlife.

 A 2013 Dutch study found that water containing allowable concentrations of imidacloprid had 50% fewer invertebrate species compared with uncontaminated water.
 A later study found the analysis was confounded with other co-occurring insecticides and did not show imidacloprid directly affected invertebrate diversity.

 A 2014 review took a broader look at the ecological impact of neonicotinoids and fipronil, finding negative effects on invertebrates, but not microbes or fish.
 Although not yet conclusive, there is increasing evidence that neonicotinoids can have negative effects on pollinating insects other than bees, including monarch butterflies.
+Some evidence has linked neonicotinoids to reduced numbers of monarch eggs that are hatched.
+However, the effects of neonicotinoids on butterflies and moths have been studied very little.

+A 2024 study found that non-target freshwater amphipods (Gammarus roeselii and Hyalella azteca) exposed to the neonicotinoid thiacloprid developed increased tolerance over successive generations.
+The findings suggest that developmental plasticity plays a key role in their rapid adaptive response, raising concerns about how neonicotinoid exposure may drive evolutionary changes in aquatic ecosystems.

-Harms to Mammalian Nervous Systems
+Harms to mammalian nervous systems

 Rodents exposed chronically or acutely to neonicotinoids suffer major damage to their nervous systems, likely due to impairment of their neurotransmitter mechanisms.
 Laboratory studies showed that such major neurological damage resulted both when the exposure occurred during the embryonic period and when the exposure occurred during adulthood.
 Impairments to cognitive ability and to memory were observed.
 Neonicotinoid exposure at an early age was shown to impair neuronal development, with decreases in neurogenesis and induced neuroinflammation.
 Adult exposure induced neurobehavioral toxicity and resulting changes in neurochemicals.